PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{Extended Yale B. } Extended Yale B contains 2,432 facial images of 38 individuals under 64 different illumination conditions, as shown in Fig. \ref{fig:Datasets}(a).
-The size of each image is $192 \times 168$.
-In this experiment, following \cite{elhamifar2013sparse}, we resize each image to $48 \times 42$, and concatenate pixels of each image to form a 2016-dimensional vector for clustering.
+Extended Yale B contains 2,432 facial images in 38 classes; see Fig.~\ref{fig:Datasets_EYaleB}.
+In this experiment, following~\cite{elhamifar2013sparse}, we concatenated the pixels of each image resized to $48 \times 42$, and used the 2016-dimensional vector as input data.

-The results on Extended Yale B are shown in Table \ref{tab:EYaleB}.
+The results on Extended Yale B are shown in Table~\ref{tab:EYaleB}.
 In each column, the best result is shown in bold, and the second-best result is underlined.
-We can confirm that PMSSC yields the best clustering accuracy, and improves the clustering accuracy over SSC-OMP by $6.42\%$.
-Although the subspace-preserving error and runtime are slightly lower than SSC-OMP, the connectivity is greatly improved comparing to SSC-OMP, leading to a better clustering accuracy.
+They confirm that PMSSC yields the best clustering accuracy, and improves the clustering accuracy over SSC-OMP by $6.42\%$.
+Although the subspace-preserving error and runtime are slightly lower than SSC-OMP, the connectivity is greatly improved compared to SSC-OMP, leading to a better clustering accuracy.
 LRR, LRSC, and S$^5$C have good connectivity, but poor subspace-preserving errors result in low clustering accuracy.